dotnet/runtime/docs/design/libraries/DllImportGenerator/SpanMarshallers.md

 [GenericContiguousCollectionMarshaller]
 public struct GenericContiguousCollectionMarshallerImpl<T, U, V,...>
 {
+    // this constructor is required if marshalling from native to managed is supported. public GenericContiguousCollectionMarshallerImpl(int nativeSizeOfElement);
     // these constructors are required if marshalling from managed to native is supported. public GenericContiguousCollectionMarshallerImpl(GenericCollection<T, U, V, ...> collection, int nativeSizeOfElement);
     public GenericContiguousCollectionMarshallerImpl(GenericCollection<T, U, V, ...> collection, Span<byte> stackSpace, int nativeSizeOfElement); // optional